Back Pain

 Treatment Options for Back Pain

-When to Consult a Neurophysician for Back Pain
+When to Consult a Specialist:

-If you experience persistent or severe back pain, especially with symptoms like radiating pain, numbness, or difficulty moving, it is important to consult a neurophysician.
-An early diagnosis can help identify the cause of your back pain and provide an appropriate treatment plan tailored to your needs.
+If you experience persistent or severe back pain, especially with symptoms like radiating pain, numbness, or difficulty moving, it is important to consult a neuro physician.